domain7/dev-wiki/css-sass.md

 Breakpoints should be defined in _variables.scss using the $breakpoint-[name] pattern.
 Breakpoints shouldn't be named after specific devices or classes of device. $breakpoint-iphone is a really bad breakpoint name, as evident by there being 3 sizes of iPhone being sold at the time writing.
 More abstract names are encouraged.

+#### Don't build mobile first (sorry)

+Contrary to the cool kids, don't build your mobile layout first using media queries for desktop layouts.
+This creates a situation where you need to polyfill media query support for older browsers and end up with strange conflicts in things like harvey.js and enquire.js.
+This also creates unnecessary overhead.
+There's no need at all for IE8 to support media queries.
+You should build so your average sized desktop layout works without media queries, then use media queries to adapt smaller and larger, as the case may be.
+The only exception is in situations where you're only building for mobile, or only supporting browsers with media query support.
+Otherwise, take this approach.

 ### Modules and partials

 All styling code should be contained in modules and partials.
 These are stored in the /modules and /partials directories, and named with an underscore prefix, like `_buttons.scss`.